meircif/lumi-lang/docs/install.rst

 Building the Lumi Compiler
 --------------------------
-A Lumi compiler must first be compiled using a C compiler.
+A Lumi compiler must first be built using a C compiler.
 That Lumi compiler can then be used to generate C code from Lumi code.

+It is recommended to add the compiler executable to the system path, for example, in Linux move it to ``/usr/local/bin/``.

 Latest Version - TL4 Compiler
 +++++++++++++++++++++++++++++